fernandessfae/Most-consumed-alcoholic-beverages-in-the-world/README.md

 ## Total alcohol

-Now, we will look at a map with the total alcohol consumed by people in each country with the 3 groups of alcoholic beverages, plus the top 10 consumers represented by the orange, pink and blue color markers where these represent beer, wine and spirits, respectively , and followed with a graph of the 10 countries where people drink the most alcohol.
+Now, we will look at a map with the total alcohol consumed by people in each country with the 3 groups of alcoholic beverages, plus the top 10 consumers represented by the *orange*, *pink* and *blue* color markers where these represent *beer*, *wine* and *spirits*, respectively , and followed with a graph of the 10 countries where people drink the most alcohol.

 - [Map](https://github.com/fernandessfae/Most-consumed-alcoholic-beverages-in-the-world/blob/master/World%20drink%20map.ipynb)
 <img width="960" alt="world-total-alcohol-markers" src="https://user-images.githubusercontent.com/48027825/134352883-0c36de13-7b80-4eb7-b463-87a7f3b9d15c.png">